 Most women will tell you that when pregnant, it seems as if no personal question is off limits when it comes to your health, the baby and pregnancy in general.
 Perfect strangers see your pregnant belly as an open invitation to ask details about your medical history, or how you’re doing emotionally.
 Some questions are out of pure curiosity, and some are from people who are downright nosey… But what if that pregnant woman is a surrogate?
 Imagine the personal questions, and then imagine the shock, and explaining it over and over to everyone you come in contact with (assuming you feel like talking about it.)
 The normal pregnancy questions a woman would get are changed.
 So what are the top 5 questions a woman who is pregnant as a surrogate gets?
-Here is my list…
+Here’s my list of the most common questions about surrogacy…

 1) “Isn’t it going to be hard to give the baby away??”